calaldees/blog/musings/communityIsUnneeded.md

 You must attend you children at all time (putting demands on parents time, who are already working full time) You have to make an additional trip to pickup your packages and sign for them ... or head to a new grey electronically controlled eyesore dropbox in the street (grey box's complete with multiple security cameras to prosecute those that might otherwise vandalise the obelisk or thief's stealing the high tech good it may contain).
 The joys and progress of modern technology allowing us full-time workers to continue to order our goods online and not have to speak to another human.

 The great facilitator of this all ... the smartphone.
 We don't speak to people ask how they are.
 We send them a text, and we can do that while in a queue for coffee, while talking to another friend in the queue.
-Our productivity has been multipled!
+Our productivity has been multiplied!
 Look how social we all are!

 We don't "need" our communities.
 So we don't need to invest time in building/integrating with a community.
 We don't need to invest in social skills to interact with our community.
 We can be the biggest self serving assholes in the world and still get by with very little consequence.
 We don't need communities.